awslabs/iot-app-kit/packages/tools-iottwinmaker/README.md

 - *--region*: Specify the AWS region to deploy to
 - *--workspace-id*: Specify the ID of the Workspace to deploy to
 - *--dir*: Specify the project location, directory for tmdt.json file

+### Deploy Parameters (optional flags)
+- *--endpoint-url*: Specify the TM service endpoint url
+- *--execution-role*: Specify the name of the execution role to associate with a new workspace

 The following will deploy a tmdt project at the specified directory (the directory must contain a `tmdt.json` file) into the specified workspace.